grenaud/dice/README.md

 [freq ..]    : A set of tab-separated files containing derived allele frequencies from different panel populations.
 The user must specify which panel should be used as the contaminant panel and the anchor panel.
 If the user is planning to run the 3-pop method, she/he should also specify which is the admixing anchor panel.

 For example:

 	       chr	coord	REF,ALT	root	anc	IndividualA

 	       7	35190	G,T	0,1:0	0,1:0	122,1:0

+When specifying which panels are the anchor/contaminant, the name of the populations much be the same (case sensitive) as in the headers of the frequency files.
+--anch                Comma-separated list of anchor populations         (default: all) --cont                Comma-separated list of contaminant populations    (default: all) --admx                Comma-separated list of admixing anchor populations      (default: all)

+So you can have --anch YRI  --cont CEU,GBR --admix CEU,GBR and it will produce 1x2x2 = 4 files for each possible combination.

 DICE can handle gzipped text files so gzip whenever possible to save space.
 By default, we discard CpG islands but they can be added back in using the -wcpg.
 Also, you can flag transitions and transversions using the "-t" option.